jhudsl/GDSCN_Book_Statistics_for_Genomics_Differential_Expression/docs/08-simplemodelfitting.md

 ## Interpreting `topTable()` Output

 You now have the top genes affected by the treatment.
-Here's how we can interpret the output.
+Here's how you can interpret the output.

 - **logFC**: estimate of the log2-fold-change corresponding to the effect of the treatment.
 Negative values mean the second treatment, in this case `untrt`, has lower expression than the baseline, in this case `trt`.
 Take a look at the design matrix to confirm.